Review of F.A.Q. in

-If elevated levels are found during the real estate transaction, the buyer and seller should discuss the timing and costs of radon reduction.
-The cost of making repairs to reduce radon levels depends on how your home was built and other factors.
-Most homes can be fixed for about the same cost as other common home repairs.
-Check with and get an estimate from one or more qualified mitigators.
+The EPA recommends that if elevated levels are found during the real estate transaction, the buyer and seller should discuss the timing and costs of Radon reduction, then check with and get estimates from one or more qualified Radon mitigators..

-These sub-slab depressurization systems do not require major changes to your home.
-Similar systems can also be installed in homes with crawl spaces.
-These systems prevent radon gas from entering the home from below the concrete floor and from outside the foundation.
+That's the system with a vent pipe(s) and fan(s) that can be installed to expel and therefore reduce the Radon.
+Similar systems can also be installed in homes with crawl spaces, as well as under the slab.
+Sub-slab depressurization prevents Radon gas from entering the home from below the concrete floor and from outside the foundation, by expelling it to the outside.
 Radon mitigation contractors may use other methods that may also work in your home.
-The right system depends on the design of your home and other factors.
+The right system depends on the design of your home and other factors..

 In our review of the EPA Guide, we feel that the Guide should have included that home ventilation systems can reduce radon, as well.
 A study in Polk County, Florida showed that normal home ventilation systems, such as forced air and air conditioning, and outside air ventilation, can reduce Radon.
 This study appears on the EPA's website.
 The study found good results by using air exchange bring outside air into the home, and fans to keep the air circulating..